prakhar1989/hugo-blog/content/about.md

 ### Colophon

-This website would not have been possible without the open-source contributions of numerous programmers.
-It is written in Vim and compiled into HTML using [Hugo](http://gohugo.io) - a static site generator in [Go](https://golang.org/).
+This website is written in [Vim](https://github.com/prakhar1989/dotfiles) and compiled into HTML using [Hugo](http://gohugo.io) - a static site generator in [Go](https://golang.org/).
 For the design, it uses the excellent minimalistic CSS framework called [Skeleton](http://getskeleton.com).

 Beautiful [icons](http://ionicons.com/) on the site are courtesy of the team behind the awesome [Ionic Framework](http://ionicframework.com/).
 For typography, it uses the [Source Serif Pro](https://github.com/adobe-fonts/source-serif-pro) open sourced by Adobe.
 Sans-serif goodness is provided by [Raleway](https://github.com/theleagueof/raleway).

-Lastly, [Git](http://git-scm.com/) is used to publish on Github, where all the code for this website is freely [available](https://github.com/prakhar1989/prakhar1989.github.com).
+Lastly, [Git](http://git-scm.com/) is used to publish on Github, where all the code for this website is freely [available](https://github.com/prakhar1989/hugo-blog).

 ### Subscribe